-Before you get started cooking a duck we should make sure a couple of things are clear.
-First of all don't think that duck is anything like chicken.
-Duck doesn't cook like chicken and it doesn't taste like chicken.
-Duck is entirely dark meat, even the breasts and duck has a thick layer of greasy fat that you certainly don't want to eat.
-Ideally, a cooked duck has little or no fat left in it and the skin is thin and crispy.
-The secret is in the slow roasting and the best place to do that is on the grill or in the smoker.
+The secret to cooking duck perfectly is in slow-roasting, and the best place to do that is on the grill or in the smoker.
+Before you get started cooking a duck, there are key points you should know.
+Duck doesn't cook like chicken, and it doesn't taste like chicken.
+Duck is entirely dark meat—even the breasts—and duck has a thick layer of greasy fat that you certainly don't want to eat.
+Ideally, a cooked duck has little or no fat left in it, and the skin is thin and crispy.

 Getting Rid of the Fat

-Now you want to slow roast your duck.
-You can do this in two ways, with a grill or with a smoker.
-Let's take the grill first.
-The old traditional way of cooking duck was always over a live fire, particularly on a rotisserie.
-This let the fat drain away and burn off in the fire.
-Now with a gas grill that grease is just going to catch fire and you will end up getting that bird nice and crispy in about 10 minutes.
-Not way we want.
-Whether you are using a gas grill or a charcoal grill you want to have a drip pan that will catch the greasy fat as it drips off.
-If you are using a rotisserie then this is a pretty standard set up.
-If you are not using a rotisserie then you want to set up a drip pan that will keep the duck from touching the drippings.
+The traditional way of cooking duck was over a live fire, particularly on a rotisserie spit rod.
+This lets the fat drain away and burn off in the fire.
+With a gas grill, that grease is just going to catch fire, and you will end up getting that bird nice and crispy in about 10 minutes—which not what you want.
+Whether you are using a gas or charcoal grill, you need a drip pan to catch the greasy fat as it drips off.
+If you are using a rotisserie, this is a standard set up.
+If you are not using a rotisserie, you want to set up a drip pan that will keep the duck from touching the drippings.
 You also want to set the duck so that it can effectively drain off that fat.
-One great trick is to use a standing chicken roaster like those that are used in beer can chicken.
+One great trick is to use a standing chicken roaster, like those that are used in beer can chicken recipes.
 You don’t want the can, just the cage that holds it.
 This is a great position for the duck to be in while it roasts.

-Now while you will be able to get that fat out of the duck on the smoker you might not get the crispy skin you want.
-This is because the temperature might not be high enough to achieve it.
+While you will be able to get the fat out of the duck on the smoker, you might not get crispy skin because the temperature might not be high enough to achieve it.
 You can transfer the smoked duck to a grill for a few minutes.
-Set the grill up for indirect grilling, but have a hot fire.
-Make sure to turn the duck so that every side gets the intense heat and keep an eye on it so it doesn’t start to burn.
-You can also put the duck in your oven for about 15 minutes at 500 degrees F. This will get it crispy.
+Set the grill up for indirect grilling, but maintain a hot fire.
+Make sure to turn the duck so that every side gets the intense heat, and keep an eye on it so it doesn’t start to burn.
+You can also put the duck in your oven for about 15 minutes at 500 F. This will get it crispy.